Avian Influenza Official Notification from APHA

 Bird flu biosecurity recommendations

 - Keep ALL birds indoors or under cover with either a roof or small holed nets to exclude wild birds and vermin.
+This is now compulsory.

 - Ensure that you feed and water your birds in an area that wild birds and vermin cannot contaminate either by drinking or droppings